Love Spirals Downwards: History

-Over their 8-year history with Projekt Records, Love Spirals Downwards released four full-length albums, a career retrospective and a CD single, selling (by their own account) in excess of 40,000 albums.
+Over their eight-year history with Projekt Records, Love Spirals Downwards released four full-length albums, a career retrospective and a CD single, selling (by their own account) in excess of 40,000 albums.
 They were also included on over two dozen various artist compilations, including the Heavenly Voices series released by the German label Hyperium Records.

 Kristen Perry returned to collaborate with Lum on two tracks for the 1998 album, Flux.
 One of her songs, "Psyche," was used on episode No. 501 of Dawson's Creek, originally airing on October 10, 2001.
 This episode was included on the Season 5 DVD set.

 Jennifer Wilde (then working under her maiden name, Jennifer Ryan Fuller) performed as a guest vocalist and lyricist on two tracks for Love Spirals Downwards' 1994 second release, Ardor.
 Her vocals on one of these songs, "Sunset Bell," were reused for a new version of the song four years later on the band's final studio album, Flux.
 Wilde went on to form her own band, Liquid State, in January 2006 and is currently performing in the band Sword Tongue.

 Although the band never officially broke up, in 1999, Lum began releasing music under the shortened moniker Lovespirals, featuring new vocal collaborator Anji Bee.
 In January 2000, career retrospective CD Temporal was released by Projekt, including new remixes of songs from Flux and promotional materials that seemed to indicate the band was still active.

 Soon after Lovespirals released their 2002 debut album Windblown Kiss, Projekt announced that Perry would soon release an EP with a new band.
 Melodyguild began with drummer, Matt Gleason and bassist/guitarist, John West, both former members of LA band, The Von Trapps.
 West was later replaced by The Von Trapps bandleader, Rodney Rodriguez, who had contributed guitar to Love Spirals Downwards’ final studio album and live performances back in 1998.
 Perry’s band performed sporadically between November 2002 and January 2004 with the band membership changing several times.
 In 2004, Projekt's Holiday Single 2 limited edition CD featured a Melodyguild cover of “Sally’s Song” from The Nightmare Before Christmas soundtrack.
 The band’s first original song, “Panamint,” appeared on the Projekt 2007.1 compilation CD, and in June 2008, the long awaited Aitu ep was released via Projekt Records.

-In 2021, Projekt re-issued the release on the label’s Bandcamp page under the band name “Melodyguild.”
-Other digital music services such as Spotify and Apple Music -- as well as the Projekt webstore -- have the EP listed under Love Spirals Downwards with the title, “Suzanne Perry’s Melodyguild: Aitu.”
+Since 2024 Lovespirals (Ryan Lum and Anji Bee) morphed into Love Spirals Downwards, continued releasing music under "Lovespirals Downwards" moniker.